Summary - Acknowledgment of Truths

 21.POTENTIAL CHANGES TO THE ENVIRONMENT ON FEDERALLANDS OR LANDS OUTSIDE ONTARIO

-This section of the NWMO summary document asserts that the proposed DGR project will have no environmental impact on federal lands or jurisdictions outside of O...
+The document section asserts that the proposed nuclear waste project will have no environmental impact on federal lands or jurisdictions outside of Ontario.
+It ...

 22. POTENTIAL EFFECTS ON ANISHINAABE PEOPLE OF WABIGOON LAKE OJIBWAY NATION AND OTHER INDIGENOUS GROUPS IDENTIFIED IN SECTION 4.3

-This section of the NWMO Initial Project Description outlines the preliminary assessment of impacts on the Wabigoon Lake Ojibway Nation (WLON) and other Indigen...
+Section 22 of the NWMO Initial Project Description outlines the preliminary framework for assessing impacts on the Wabigoon Lake Ojibway Nation (WLON) and other...

 23.ESTIMATE OF GREENHOUSE GAS EMISSIONS